 - Students selecting the IB program are committed to a four-year program.
 Should a student decide to exit the program prior to completion, they will be placed in the 24-credit option and must meet all requirements for that option; - A student selecting the 18-credit ACCEL program must attend high school as a full-time student for 3 years.
-These students are still eligible for Florida Bright Futures Scholarships and qualify for acceleration programs (e.g.: AP, Dual Enrollment, etc.) if all criteria is met; - High school credits awarded prior to the 9th grade will be counted toward the required credits for all graduation options; - Students who plan to apply to an out-of-state or private in-state college or university and who are interested in the 18 credit ACCEL option should contact those institutions as early as possible for specific admissions requirements; - Student must complete an online course to meet the graduation requirement (unless otherwise specified).
+These students are still eligible for Florida Bright Futures Scholarships and qualify for acceleration programs (e.g.: AP, Dual Enrollment, etc.) if all criteria is met; 3-year students can participate in the National Merit Scholarship Program if they take the PSAT/NMSQAT; Students who choose the 3-year option and complete all of the requirements, including passage of the FCAT 2.0 Reading, must graduate at the end of the 3 years.
+Athletic eligibility will be impacted; students who choose the 3-year option will automatically move to the traditional 24-credit program if they do not earn 5 credits by the end of Grade 9 or 11 credits by the end of Grade 10; do not achieve a score of "3" or higher on the Grade 10 FCAT Writing assessment; do not pass the Grade 10 FCAT 2.0 Reading assessment; or do not meet the credit or GPA requirements by the end of their third year; - High school credits awarded prior to the 9th grade will be counted toward the required credits for all graduation options; - The 3-Year graduation option is only available to students who will receive a standard diploma; - Students who plan to apply to an out-of-state or private in-state college or university and who are interested in the 18 credit ACCEL option should contact those institutions as early as possible for specific admissions requirements; - Beginning with 9th graders in the 2011-12 cohort, student must complete an online course to meet the graduation requirement (unless otherwise specified).
 Students in the IB, AICE, or 18 credit ACCEL programs are exempt from this graduation requirement.
 If an IB, AICE, or 18 credit ACCEL student withdraws or is removed from the program, they must fulfill this requirement.

-Below is a summary of the graduation requirements for diploma types:
+Below is a summary of the graduation requirements for Option 1 diploma types: